hadiamjad/Blocking-JavaScript-without-Breaking-the-Web/README.md

 > Make sure you have stable internet otherwise it might end up with this error
 ![server](ScreenShots/internet.png)

+###### How to clear state if script crashes
+Before reeunning the `client.sh` script, clear the folders inside `server/output` for specific configuration.

 ### 5. Generating figures
 Go back in main directory `cd ../../`
 #### Generating `Number of Request` figures for all RQ's
 - You can simply run the following command: `python -W ignore requestCountBarPlots.py {Configuration 1} {Configuration 2}` --- here `{Configuration 1}`and `{Configuration 2}` are placeholders.
-For example, if you want to create for RQ4 you can run following command:
+For example:
- `python -W ignore requestCountBarPlots.py TMS TM`
+- RQ4: `python -W ignore requestCountBarPlots.py TMS TM`
+- RQ3: `python -W ignore requestCountBarPlots.py TS MS`
+- RQ1: `python -W ignore requestCountBarPlots.py ALL`

-- This will generate plot pdf in `Figures/BarPlot.pd`
+> This will generate plot pdf in `Figures/BarPlot.pd`
-> Note you can try TS MS for RQ2

 #### Generating `% Reduction` figures for all RQ's
 - You can simply run the following command: `python -W ignore reductionBarPlots.py {Configuration 1} {Configuration 2}` --- here `{Configuration 1}` and `{Configuration 2}` are placeholders.
-For example, if you want to create for RQ4 you can run following command:
+For example:
- `python -W ignore reductionBarPlots.py TMS TM`
+- RQ4: `python -W ignore reductionBarPlots.py TMS TM`
+- RQ4: `python -W ignore reductionBarPlots.py TS MS`
+- RQ4: `python -W ignore reductionBarPlots.py ALL`
-- This will generate plot pdf in `Figures/ReductionPlot.pd`
+> This will generate plot pdf in `Figures/ReductionPlot.pd`

 #### Generating `Distribution Plots` figures for all RQ's
 - You can simply run the following command: `python -W ignore requestDistribution.py {Configuration 1}` --- here `{Configuration 1}` is placeholders.
 For example, if you want to create for RQ2 you can run following command: